Hong Kong police shoot protester, man set on fire

 A patch of what looked like dried blood could be seen in a cordoned-off area after the shooting, as onlookers shouted insults at the police.

-Masked protesters continued to try to block other intersections in the area.
-Police chased them away with pepper spray, hitting some bystanders as well.
+Masked protesters continued trying to block other intersections in the area, but police chased them away with pepper spray, hitting some bystanders as well.

-On Sunday, police fired tear gas and protesters vandalized stores at shopping malls in anti-government demonstrations across Hong Kong.
+On Sunday, police fired tear gas and protesters vandalized stores at shopping malls during demonstrations.
 They targeted businesses whose owners are seen as pro-Beijing and also damaged the Sha Tin train station.

-Police said they arrested at least 88 people on various charges, including unlawful assembly, possession of an offensive weapon, criminal damage and wearing masks at an unlawful assembly.
+Police said they arrested at least 88 people on charges including unlawful assembly, possession of an offensive weapon, criminal damage and wearing masks at an unlawful assembly.

-The city has been rocked by the death Friday of the university student who fell from a parking garage when police fired tear gas at protesters.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.